Ericsson/codechecker/docs/user_guide.md

 Source code comments can be used in the source files to change the review status of a specific or all checker results found in a particular line of code.
-Source code comment should be above the line where the defect was found, and no empty lines are allowed between the line with the bug and the source code comment.
+Source code comment should be above the line where the defect was found, and __no__ empty lines are allowed between the line with the bug and the source code comment.

-Only comment lines staring with `//` are supported!
+Comment lines staring with `//` or C style `/**/` comments are supported.
+Watch out for the comment format!

 #### <a name="supported-formats"></a> Supported formats
 The source code comment has the following format: